We who have should give…

 Dear BLC Disciples and Friends,

-But this past year is not like many of our other past years.
+This past year is not like many of our other past years.
 We have not been traveling, partying, eating out at our favorite restaurants, studying in crowded lecture halls, or playing with our school friends.
 We have been hunkered down, some of us out of work, exhausted from a lifestyle none of us anticipated.

 Because of a pandemic that the World Health Organization has deemed a “worldwide health emergency,” we are facing the possibility of at least a few more months of the same.
 Those of us blessed enough to have anything extra should demonstrate the tenderest of tender mercies — by compassionately giving what we can to those who need it.